PurwantoGZ/klitikan/README.md

 # klitikan
-Konvensional Market for all people.
+Konvensional Market for all people. anonymous sellers and anonymous buyers